Looking for the best line for Crappie fishing?

 Berkley Trilene XL

-Berkley Trilene XL makes the elastic nature of monofilament line a very useful feature when setting the hook in the soft mouths of crappie and many other panfish.
+Berkley Trilene XL makes the elastic nature of monofilament fishing line a very useful feature when setting the hook in the soft mouths of crappie and many other panfish.
 The Trilene XL is an especially thin monofilament line that makes long casts smooth and easy to attain.

-Stren MagnaThin, which offers your choice of line color and low-visibility to make it easier to target crappie and other species.
-As the name implies, the Stren MagnaThin is an especially thin but strong line that makes it possible to lower the pound test without giving up line strength for fighting bigger fish.
+Stren MagnaThin, which offers your choice of fishing line color and low-visibility to make it easier to target crappie and other species.
+As the name implies, the Stren MagnaThin is an especially thin but strong fishing line that makes it possible to lower the pound test without giving up line strength for fighting bigger fish.

 KastKing World’s Premium